-- I. The procedure to be followed in amending the Fort Erie Zoning By-law shall include a minimum of 20 days notice for public meetings as required by the Planning Act R.S.O.
-1990 and shall include the following measures: - Adequate information shall be made available to the public, including all boards, commissions and agencies having an interest in the matter as required by the Planning Act, R.S.O.
+I. The procedure to be followed in amending the Fort Erie Zoning By-law shall include a minimum of 20 days notice for public meetings as required by the Planning Act, R.S.O.
+1990 and shall include the following measures:

+- a.
+Adequate information shall be made available to the public, including all boards, commissions and agencies having an interest in the matter as required by the Planning Act, R.S.O.
 1990; - At least one public meeting shall be held by the Council or Committee of Council to inform and obtain input from the public regarding an application to amend the Zoning By-law; - c.
-Where an amendment to the Zoning By-law is of a general nature affecting the whole municipality In the case of an application to amend the Zoning By-law which is generally applicable within the Town-or multiple sites in various locations within the Town, a notice of the public meeting shall be placed in a local newspaper which, in the opinion of the Town Clerk, has a general circulation within the Town.
+Where an amendment to the Zoning By-law is of a general nature affecting the whole municipality or multiple sites in various locations within the Town, a notice of the public meeting shall be placed in a local newspaper which, in the opinion of the Town Clerk, has a general circulation within the Town.
 In addition, any person who has requested notification of any meetings on a particular application to amend the Zoning By-law shall be notified of the public meeting by first class prepaid mail or personal service if the request is received prior to the date notices are issued.
 For any additional public meetings regarding such proposed amendment, the same notification procedures shall be used. - d.
-Where an amendment to the Zoning By-law is for a site-specific property, notice of a public meeting shall be given by: the case of site specific amendments every person or owner assessed in respect of land within 120 metres of the subject area shall be notified by first class prepaid mail or personal service - i) Posting a sign on the subject property; - ii) First class mail to the property owners within 120 metres of the subject property; and - iii) Posting a notice of public meeting on the Town's website
+Where an amendment to the Zoning By-law is for a site-specific property, notice of a public meeting shall be given by: - i) Posting a sign on the subject property; - ii) First class mail to the property owners within 120 m of the subject property; and - iii) Posting a notice of public meeting on the Town's website and through the Town's social media platform(s) - II.

-II.
 In all instances, Council decisions on any proposed Amendment to the Official Plan and/or Zoning By-law will take place in accordance with the prescribed deadlines of the Planning Act, R.S.O.
-1990 or Ontario Regulation thereto a minimum of 35 days from the time notification of the amendment application is first given to the public.
+1990 or Ontario Regulation thereto.

-1.9.
-LAND FOR PARK PURPOSES
+13.9 LAND FOR PARK PURPOSES

-Public Open Space shall generally be acquired through dedication, grants or the use of funds for park or other public recreational purposes pursuant to the Planning Act R.S.O.
+Public Open Space shall generally be acquired through dedication, grants or the use of funds for park or other public recreational purposes pursuant to the Planning Act, R.S.O.
 1990 based on the following criteria: